A New Home for the Performing Arts

 With stellar faculty and programs, and deep connections to the lively arts scene in nearby Columbus, Denison attracts students who value the arts.
 We nurture our students’ interests through personal attention, countless opportunities to create and to participate, and of course, our very rich curricular offerings in music, theater, dance, cinema, art history, studio art, and creative writing.

 Denison’s studio arts facilities are outstanding, housed in the Bryant Arts Center, which underwent an exciting renovation and expansion a few years ago, and Denison’s Cinema House on the Fine Arts Quad provides exceptional opportunities for students in the Department of Cinema.
-Now the performing arts—music, dance, and theatre—are about to take up residence in a state-of-the art new home on campus, with construction of the Eisner Center for the Performing Arts, which will open its doors in Fall 2018.
+The performing arts—music, dance, and theatre—are taking up residence in a state-of-the art new home on campus, the Michael D. Eisner Center for the Performing Arts in the spring of 2019.

-“The arts at Denison are thriving,” says Ching-chu Hu, professor of music and chair of the department.
+“The arts at Denison are thriving,” says Ching-chu Hu, professor of music.
 “There are so many opportunities for students to participate and excel.”

-“The Eisner Center allows us to think about the programming of theatre, dance, and music collectively,” says Associate Professor and Chair of the Theatre Department Mark Evans Bryan ’96.
-“The faculty can support one another in new ways; and, perhaps most importantly, students will rub shoulders daily with people who think and work in different ways.
-And they’ll be able to collaborate with one another, with the faculty, and with professional artists visiting our campus.”
+“The Eisner Center allows us to think about the programming of theatre, dance, and music collectively,” says Associate Professor of the Theatre, Mark Evans Bryan ’96.
+“The faculty can support one another in new ways; and, perhaps most importantly, students can rub shoulders daily with people who think and work in different ways.
+And they can collaborate with one another, with the faculty, and with professional artists visiting our campus.”

 “Students are exposed to artists who come into Columbus and who live in Columbus,” says Sandra Mathern Smith, professor of dance.
 “This is a space that supports, and honors, and encourages, and celebrates.”